Nite Jewel

-Ramona Gonzalez (known professionally as Nite Jewel) is an American singer-songwriter from Los Angeles, California that is currently based in Oakland.
+Ramona Gonzalez (known professionally as Nite Jewel) is an American singer-songwriter from Los Angeles, California who is currently based in Los Angeles.

 Biography

 Ramona Gonzalez began as Nite Jewel in 2008 as the result of her juggling music with undergraduate studies.
 She cites artists such as Janet Jackson and Mariah Carey as her musical inspirations.
 With assistance from her then-husband, Cole M.G.N., she created songs on a portable eight-track cassette recorder.
 She stated that "moments of ecstasy, emotion, and hardship" were her inspiration for those recordings. in 2009 she released the album Good Evening.

 Soon after starting her MySpace music page, her song, "Suburbia" was selected to be in Noah Baumbach's film Greenberg.
 Within a year she was touring European festivals.
 Her music draws comparison to Lisa Lisa and Cult Jam.
 Nite Jewel describes herself more as "liquid cool" citing English electronic music duo Autechre as a major musical influence.